manforowicz/image-cipher/README.md

 # image-cipher
-Simple command-line tool to stenographically hide plaintext utf-8 in images.
+A simple command-line tool to stenographically hide plaintext utf-8 in images.
+Replaces the last two bits of each pixel color with text bits.